Clarinet Methods

 C219: Modern Course for the Clarinet Book 1 by James Collis.
 Henri Elkan Music Publisher, 1973, SS, 33 pages.
 This method moves along at good pace with a range to high C, keys of one sharp and flat, and pieces with some 16th notes by the end.
 Features many short pieces rather than exercises.

 C220: Modern Course for the Clarinet Book 2 by James Collis.
 Henri Elkan Music Publisher, 1960, SS, 32 pages.
-Introduces remaining notes need for chromatic scale, alternate fingerings. more complex rhythms, minor scales, staccato.
+Introduces remaining notes needed for chromatic scale, alternate fingerings. more complex rhythms, minor scales, staccato.

 C221: Modern Course for the Clarinet Book 3 by James Collis.
 Henri Elkan Music Publisher, 1963, SS, 48 pages.
 Continues articulation studies, introduces major and minor keys with 2 and 3 sharps or flats.